Links

 Description

 Arranging is a key skill in any practicing musician’s toolbox.
 Whether you are reworking an existing song for an a capella or theater group, producing a recording of an original song, or adapting music to fit the practical needs of an amateur ensemble, this class can help you craft effective and appealing arrangements.
 Students will develop and workshop their own projects with the class while we learn from examples by today’s pop and Broadway arrangers, as well as past masters of arrangement including Bach, Mozart, and Liszt.
 With an emphasis on simple solutions that work for performers of varying skill levels, the course will show you how to bring out the best in the source music while presenting the performing ensemble in its best light.
+The course will build fundamental skills through a series of progressive assignments, while discussions will help arrangers develop a critical perspective on issues of intellectual property, racism and representation, and intercultural challenges.
 (4 credits)

 Prequisite: Basic ability to read music and to sing or play an instrument.